Integrate Your Google Cloud Platform Databases with Your Wix Site

 Copy

-Note that you can save this object as a .json file and upload it to GCP as the value for the PERMISSIONS secret.
+Note: You can save this object as a .json file and upload it to GCP as the value for the PERMISSIONS secret.

 Database-Specific Secrets Configuration